yongcaiwang/yongcaiwang.github.io/index_en.md

 |  <img src="k6g5nr-20240618072749426.png" align="left" />    |  [中文版](index.html)    |
 | ---- | :--- |

-Wang Yongcai, Ph.D., Associate Professor in the Department of Computer Science at Renmin University of China, doctoral supervisor.
-He obtained his bachelor's and doctoral degrees from the Department of Automation at Tsinghua University in 2001 and 2006 respectively.
-From 2007 to 2009, he served as an associate researcher at the NEC Research Institute, and from 2009 to 2015, he worked as an assistant researcher at the Institute for Interdisciplinary Information Sciences at Tsinghua University.
-In 2014, he was a visiting scholar at Cornell University.
-He is an executive member of the CCF Intelligent Robotics Committee, the Internet of Things Committee, the CAAI Cognitive and Information Processing Committee, and the DEDS Committee.
-His main research areas include intelligent agent systems, Spatial AI, collaborative perception, SLAM, multi-target localization and tracking, Internet of Things, network optimization methods, large-scale graph computation and mining, etc. **He has published more than 100 papers in well-known journals and conferences at home and abroad, and has been granted more than 10 patents.
-His work mainly focuses on Intelligent agent systems, Spatial AI, collaborative perception, SLAM, multi-target localization and tracking, localization algorithms in Internet of Things,  large-scale graph structure computation and mining, etc.** His research results have been applied in fields such as intelligent vehicles, intelligent ships, visual target detection and localization.
-He has presided over multiple projects funded by the National Natural Science Foundation, sub-projects of the National Science and Technology Support Program, and enterprise projects.
-In 2021, he won the first prize of the Technical Invention Award of the Navigation Society of the Ministry of Transport for his work on maritime target localization, and in 2022, he won the second prize of the Scientific and Technological Progress Award of the Navigation Society of the Ministry of Transport.
+Yongcai Wang is an Associate Professor and doctoral supervisor in the Department of Computer Science at Renmin University of China.
+He obtained his bachelor's and doctoral degrees from the Department of Automation at Tsinghua University.
+Previously, he served as Deputy Researcher at NEC Research Institute and Assistant Researcher at the Institute of Interdisciplinary Information at Tsinghua University.
+He was also a visiting scholar at Cornell University.

+He holds positions as Executive Committee Member of the CCF Intelligent Robotics Committee, IoT Committee, and China Control Society DEDS Committee, as well as Committee Member of SIGBED China and CAAI Cognitive and Information Processing Committee.
+His primary research interests include intelligent systems, visual spatial computing, Spatial AI, collaborative perception, SLAM, and large-scale graph computation and mining.
+He has published over 120 papers in renowned domestic and international journals and conferences, including more than 50 CCF A and B class papers.
+His research findings have been applied in areas such as intelligent vehicles, smart ships, and visual target detection and localization.

+Wang Yongcai has led multiple projects funded by the National Natural Science Foundation of China, National Key Technology Support Program sub-projects, and various enterprise projects.
+In 2021, he received the First Prize of the Technology Invention Award from the Navigation Society of the Ministry of Transport for his work on maritime target localization, and in 2022, he was awarded the Second Prize of the Science and Technology Progress Award from the Navigation Society of the Ministry of Transport.
+His significant innovative achievements have been included in the results inventory of the Ministry of Transport.
+Additionally, he serves as a reviewer for prestigious journals and conferences such as NeurIPS, WWW, ACM MM, TON, and TMC.

 DBLP:   https://dblp.org/pid/04/2124.html